 How to Care for Your Smithey?
 Simple Steps to Preserving Your Cast Iron

 If you’re anything like me, your Smithey cookware is a trusted kitchen companion.
-Cast iron and carbon steel have a way of making every meal feel a little more satisfying, but they do require some care to stay in top form.
-Over the years, I’ve developed a routine that keeps my pans performing beautifully, and I’m sharing it so you can get the most out of yours.
+Cast iron and carbon steel have a way of making every meal feel a little more satisfying, but they do require some care to stay in tip-top form.
+I bought my first Smithey last year and I’ve developed a routine that keeps my pans performing beautifully.
+If you are new to the cast iron game, then here are some helpful tips to get started and preserving your pan.

 Seasoning: The Foundation of Longevity